 Bank buyers immediately plunged into negative equity

-It’s a similar story from recent research by RICS (Royal Institute of Chartered Surveyors) in Spain, who found that the more expensive of two identical flats in Madrid sold first because it came from a bank offering better financing.
+It’s a similar story from recent research by RICS (Royal Institution of Chartered Surveyors) in Spain, who found that the more expensive of two identical flats in Madrid sold first because it came from a bank offering better financing.

 Despite asking 45pc more than a private vendor (bank property €160,000 vs private vendor €110,000) the bank property came with 100pc financing and better rates, so sold first.
 Anyone looking to buy cheaper from the private vendor would have to go in search of financing, and would not get much of a welcome from banks: The conditions would be off-putting.